mattmolinare/correlated-q/README.md

 # Correlated-Q Learning

-Teach a reinforcement learning agent equilibrium strategies for the two-player game RoboCub with the following Q-learning algorithms:
+Learn equilibrium strategies for the two-player game RoboCub with the following reinforcement learning algorithms:

 - Q-learning
 - Foe-Q learning